Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 `docker run -it -v ${PWD}:/app -v /app/node_modules -p 3001:3000 -e CHOKIDAR_USEPOLLING=true frontend:dev`

 The application is now available from the docker default ip on port 3001.

+**NOTE:** When the frontend is run as a container launch.smarthealthit.org will reject it as it does not use https.
+This could be avioded by setting up certificates for https.

 ## Code style
 The frontend uses the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for React.